ueberdosis/tiptap/docs/installation/livewire.md

 # Livewire

 ## Introduction
-The following guide describes how to integrate tiptap with your [Livewire](https://laravel-livewire.com/) project.
+The following guide describes how to integrate Tiptap with your [Livewire](https://laravel-livewire.com/) project.

 TODO